toohighonthehog/RJScraperScript/readme.md

 #  Need a way to throttle off or pause for cookie errors.
 #    or the process is so resilient that a restart is fine.
 #  Logs and cookies outside of the repo folder.
-#  What is screwing up permissions (seems to be specifically LR subs)  Maybe its just copies which are the problem?00
+#  What is screwing up permissions (seems to be specifically LR subs)  Maybe its just copies which are the problem?
 #  https://stackoverflow.com/questions/19787348/copy-file-keep-permissions-and-owner
 #  Write file level versus SQL data check script.
+#  Alongside the rating move, move and from General that have any actor with a rating to names (so general really is just 'general')